-Where there's No Will ...
+Where there's No Will

+If you do not write a Will, the State has already written one for you.
 Your assets go to whoever a state law says receives the assets, or to the government itself!
-A Will should be a statement to the things you truly care about: your spouse, your children, your parents, your friends, and your charities.
+A Will should be a statement to the things you truly care about: your spouse, your children, your parents, your friends, your Church and charities.